Description of the historic environment

 risk or under threat.

-Buildings at risk are not necessarily in poor condition - like
+Buildings at risk are not necessarily in poor condition; they

-many buildings on the BARR, they may simply be standing empty with
+may simply be standing empty with no clear future use.

-A national report on A-listed buildings at risk is available
+national report on A-Listed buildings at risk is

-- A-listed entries in rural areas are more likely to be at risk
+- a-listed entries in rural areas are more likely to be at

-- Four out of five A-listed BARR entries are vacant
+- nine out of ten A-listed BARR entries are